 Minneapolis Institute of Art

-Visitors to the Minneapolis Institute of Art can view around 80,000 works that span over 5,000 years of history.
+The Minneapolis Institute of Art has around 90,000 works that span over 5,000 years of history.
 Popular exhibits include the contemporary gallery and the Asian art collection.
 Works by renowned artists such as Édouard Manet, Vincent van Gogh and Paul Gauguin are also on display.

 Minneapolis Theatre District